stellar/slingshot/zkvm/spec/ZkVM.md

 A **Detached variable** can be [reblinded](#reblinded): all copies of a detached variable share the same commitment, so reblinding one of them reflects the new commitments in all the copies.
 When an [expression](#expression-type) is formed using detached variables, all of them transition to an _attached_ state.

-An **Attached variable** has its commitment applied to the constraint system, so it cannot be reblinded and variable cannot be detached.
+An **attached variable** has its commitment applied to the constraint system, so it cannot be reblinded and variable cannot be detached.

 ### Expression type